Gullskatten/desktop-picture-changer/README.md

 # desktop-picture-changer

 #### Outline
-**Tiny** java program to change your desktop picture every now and then (or, make GIF-looking desktop animations).
+_Tiny_ Java-program to change your desktop picture every now and then (or, make GIF-looking desktop animations).

 #### Parameters